AnasElansari/SOC-automation/Setup/VM1: ELK-MISP/Elasalert.md

-# Installing an dconfigurin ELastalert
+# Installing and configurin ELastalert
 ### Prerequisites:
 ### Ensure Python 3 and pip are installed:
 ```bash